IBMIntegration/IBM-CP4I-OpenShift-BareMetal-Native/README.md

-# CP4I on IBM Cloud Bare Metal without Virtualisation
+# **CP4I on IBM Cloud Bare Metal without Virtualisation**

-# --- Caution: work in progress ---
+Ben Cornwell, Architect, Hybrid Cloud Integration

+24/3/2020

+## Introduction

 IBM Cloud Pak for Integration relies on Red Hat Openshift Container Platform (OCP) for its platform.
 OCP features the ability to create the required infrastructure automatically on certain cloud platforms; this is called Installer Provisioned Infrastructure or IPI.
 The alternative is User Provisioned Infrastructure or UPI.
 IPI is not currently available on IBM Cloud so UPI must be used.
 This document is therefore in three parts: